Filipanderssondev/course3_projectgroup2_security_system/docs/Variable och function-list.md

 readPirSensor().
 Updates the value of sensorState through digitalRead(PIR_SENSOR).

-writeToLCD(const char* LCDMessage).
+writeToLCD(const char* LCDMessage, int row, bool clearDisplay = false).
-The content of the parameter passed into the function is printed on the LCD display using the LiquidCrystal class’ print() method.
+The content of the LCDMessage parameter passed into the function is printed on the LCD display using the LiquidCrystal class’ print() method.
+The row parameter determine whether or not the message is printed on the first or second line.
+The clearDisplay parameter determine whether or not to call the LiquidCrystal class' .clear() method before printing, has false as default value.

 writeToSerialMonitor(const char* SerialMessage).
 The content of the parameter passed into the function is printed on the Serial monitor using the Serial objects. print() method.